-Altice is the holdings group controlled by billionaire entrepreneur Patrick Drahi, who has emerged as the most powerful of France's new breed of media and telecoms tycoons, and now the country's 3rd richest individual.
-Its best known subsidiary, and still the biggest by revenues, is Groupe SFR, created in 2014 from the acquisition of leading French mobile service SFR by domestic cable group Numericable, by then owned by Drahi.
-SFR is France's #2 telecoms brand after Orange and the group also now owns the Virgin Mobile brand in France.
+Altice is the holdings group controlled by billionaire entrepreneur Patrick Drahi, who has emerged as the most powerful of France's new breed of media and telecoms tycoons.
+Its best known subsidiary, and still the biggest by revenues, is Groupe SFR, created in 2014 from the acquisition of leading French mobile service SFR by domestic cable operator Numericable, then owned by Drahi.
+SFR is France's #2 telecoms brand after Orange and the group also now owns the Virgin Mobile brand locally.
 However, domestic mobile customers have been in steady decline, slipping to 14.6m by the end of 2016.
-The main SFR service is accompanied by prepaid Red by SFR.
 Numericable - now rebranded as SFR - is the country's last remaining traditional cable TV service, and the main premium TV competitor to Canal+, with a broad collection of its own content streams as well as third-party channels.
 It has around 6.1m subscribers.
 During 2016, Drahi injected into SFR his controlling shareholdings in a collection of other French media brands including the newspaper Liberation, news and business titles L'Express and L'Expansion and trade magazines including marketing bible Strategies.
 They are accompanied in the SFR Media division by a large minority stake in broadcast group NextRadioTV, whose own cable channels include BFM TV and RMC.
 Combined revenues from France in 2016 were E11.0bn.
 Though publicly quoted in its own right, Groupe SFR is 84% owned by parent group Altice, which first established its power through Drahi's gradual acquisition and merger of France's four existing traditional cable companies to form Numericable.
 Altice secured a deal to acquire control of SFR from former parent Vivendi despite fierce opposition from rival mobile service Bouygues, and bought out Vivendi's remaining shares in early 2015.
 That same year, an attempt by Altice to buy out Bouygues as well was spurned by the latter's controlling shareholders.
 Drahi has also added a series of international operators to his portfolio, not least Portugal Telecom at the end of 2014 and - in his boldest move to-date - US cable provider Cablevision in 2016.
 The group has also acquired a string of content and technology developers, including in 2017 the French video advertising platform Teads.
-SFR chief Michel Combes became chief executive of Altice in 2016, but was forced to step down in 2017 as a result of poor performance.
+Poor performance, especially in France, has prompted the group to restructure its operations, and it will spin off Altice USA as a separate company in 2018.
+SFR chief Michel Combes, latter chief executive of Altice, was forced to step down in 2017.
 His predecessor Dexter Goei was reinstalled as CEO.
 Pro forma group revenues for 2016 were E23.5bn.
 Adbrands no longer profiles this company but subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.

 Which agencies handle advertising for SFR?
 Find out more from Adbrands Account Assignments